 FOR IMMEDIATE RELEASE

 WASHINGTON, Nov.
-7, 2022 — Chemical & Engineering News (C&EN), an independent news outlet of the American Chemical Society (ACS), unveiled its annual list of 10 chemistry start-ups to watch.
+13, 2023 — Chemical & Engineering News (C&EN), an independent news outlet of the American Chemical Society, unveiled its annual list of 10 chemistry start-ups to watch.
 The companies were chosen from among hundreds of firms suggested by readers and identified by C&EN reporters, who scoured the chemical, biotech and materials world for young companies with great promise.
 The magazine’s writers and editors narrowed the list down to the final 10, and the Nov.
-7 C&EN cover story profiles these companies and their potentially world-changing innovations.
+13 C&EN cover story profiles these companies and their potentially world-changing innovations.

-Here are the 10 Start-Ups to Watch for 2022, along with a brief explainer of why each is being recognized:
+Here are 2023’s 10 start-ups to watch, along with a brief explanation for why each is being recognized:

-Keep an eye out for next year’s 10 Start-Ups to Watch.
-Nominate a company for 2023’s list at cenm.ag/startupnom; nominations are due by Aug.
-1, 2023.
+Keep an eye out for next year’s 10 startups to watch.
+Nominate a company for the 2024 list by clicking here; nominations are due by Aug.
+1, 2024.

 The American Chemical Society (ACS) is a nonprofit organization chartered by the U.S. Congress.
 ACS’ mission is to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and all its people.
 The Society is a global leader in promoting excellence in science education and providing access to chemistry-related information and research through its multiple research solutions, peer-reviewed journals, scientific conferences, eBooks and weekly news periodical Chemical & Engineering News.
 ACS journals are among the most cited, most trusted and most read within the scientific literature; however, ACS itself does not conduct chemical research.
 As a leader in scientific information solutions, its CAS division partners with global innovators to accelerate breakthroughs by curating, connecting and analyzing the world’s scientific knowledge.
 ACS’ main offices are in Washington, D.C., and Columbus, Ohio.